Introducing the Inspector-General of Biosecurity

 The Inspector-General has authority to review biosecurity risk management measures and systems that:

-- are prescribed under the Biosecurity Act 2015 and are the responsibility of the Department of Agriculture
+- are prescribed under the Biosecurity Act 2015 and are the responsibility of the Department of Agriculture, Fisheries and Forestry

-- relate to human health and the environment andare undertaken by Department of Agriculture on behalf of the Department of Health and the Department of the Environment and Energy.
+- relate to human health and are undertaken by Department of Agriculture, Fisheries and Forestry on behalf of the Department of Health.

 The Inspector-General’s scope does not extend to Australia’s national biosecurity policies, international trade issues and market access opportunities.